Reasonable and necessary supports: what are they?

 Reasonable and necessary supports don’t include day-to-day living costs that aren’t related to your child’s disability support needs.

-Reasonable and necessary supports take into account any informal supports that your child already has.
-Informal supports might include things like help and support your child and family get from:
+Reasonable and necessary supports take into account any informal, community or mainstream supports that your child already has.
+These might include things like help and support your child and family get from:

 - friends and extended family